Fernando Román (footballer, born 1998)

-Fernando Aurelio Román Villalba (born 20 November 1998) is a Paraguayan professional footballer who plays as a left-back for Argentine club Aldosivi.
+Fernando Aurelio Román Villalba (born 20 November 1998) is a Paraguayan professional footballer who plays as a left-back for Argentine club Defensa y Justicia.

 Career

 Román played for the Escuela de Fútbol Pastoreo in his early years, prior to heading to Libertad.
 He made the breakthrough into senior football during the 2017 campaign, making first-team appearances in September against Sportivo Trinidense and Nacional.
 Those were his only matches, with a move to fellow Primera División team Cerro Porteño following in June 2018.
 Two years later, having only featured in the Copa Paraguay, Román headed off to Argentina after agreeing terms with Aldosivi on 29 September 2020; having trained there since the start of the year.
 He made his debut on 14 November against San Lorenzo.